EMDK/docs/edge/source/blogs/emdk-3.1Update1-release.md

 **New Profile Features:**

 * Audio Volumen UI Manager - This feature allows the developer to modify various UI elements in a devices Audio settings menu.
-* Battery Manager -  This feature allows the developer to set the number of charge cycles a Smart or Gifted battery can accumulated before being flagged for replacemnt.
+* Battery Manager -  This feature allows the developer to set the number of charge cycles a Smart or Gifted battery can accumulated before being flagged for replacement.
 * Component Manager - This profile feature allows the developer to control usage of a devices Ethernet port.
 * DHCP Option Manager -  This profile feature allows the developer to set various DHCP clinet options for a device.
 * Key Mapping Manger - This profile feature allows the developer to remap the behaviour a key will exhibit when pressed.